priya-gode/HotelManagementSystem/README.md

 ->Provides Modularity and Scalability<br/>
 ->Opiniated Framework<br/>
 ->It allowed us to develop the project in MicroServices <br/>
-->Providing security with the use of different layers such as Repository and Service layers
+->Providing security with the use of different layers such as Repository and Service layers.